Dem congresswoman kept on top aide after learning of abuse allegations

 In her petition for a restraining order, the staffer accused Baker of punching her in the back and "repeatedly scream(ing)" at her in Esty's Capitol Hill office throughout 2014, according to The Washington Post.

-Andrew Ricci, a friend of Baker's, told The Washington Post that Baker denied punching the staffer and had a drinking problem in 2016, but did not challenge the other allegations.
+CNN has reached out to Esty's office for additional comment as well as Baker.
+In a statement to CNN, Kain criticized what she said was a "flawed system designed to protect powerful people and that isolates and ignores those who need protection most" and called on the Senate to pass laws to further address abuse and harassment in congressional offices.

+"If you work on the Hill and are going through this, I want you to know that it's real, it's a problem, and nothing about it is OK.
+I hear you and I believe you.
+It is not your fault and you are not alone.
+And you are stronger than you think you are," Kain said.

-In her statement on Thursday, Esty said that when she learned of the allegations, she "demanded counseling for my offending chief of staff and I launched an internal review of management policy and practices and an investigation into what was going on in the office.
+Esty said in her statement that when she learned of the allegations, she "demanded counseling for my offending chief of staff and I launched an internal review of management policy and practices and an investigation into what was going on in the office.
 I also took a hard look at how I allowed my office to be run.

 "Unfortunately, through the review process I learned that the threat of violence was not an isolated incident, but part of a pattern of behavior that victimized many of the women on my staff.
 At which point, I hired a new chief of staff, made changes to senior staff, changed employment policy, and instituted mandatory harassment trainings."